gayedinc/todolistwithjs/README.md

-# kodluyoruz-todolist
+# To Do List with Javascript
-Kodluyoruz Eğitimi - To-Do List Ödevi
+I created a To Do List using Javascript.